exakat/exakat/docs/Rules.rst

 When defining default values in arrays, it is recommended to avoid mixing constants and literals, as PHP may mistake them and overwrite the previous with the latter.

-Either switch to a newer version of PHP (5.5 or newer), or make sure the resulting array is the one you expect.
+Either switch to a newer version of PHP (5.5 or newer), or make sure the resulting array hold the expected data.
 If not, reorder the definitions.

 .. code-block:: php